 The Annabelle Doll

 Annabelle is said to be a haunted doll.
 The doll was first believed to be possessed by a young girl who was killed.
-However, paranormal investigators Ed and Lorraine Warren believed that a demon was impersonate the young girl in order to move into a human host.
-The doll was said to have attacked on someone, leaving scratches on them.
+However, paranormal investigators Ed and Lorraine Warren believed that a demon was impersonating the young girl in order to move into a human host.
+The doll was said to have attacked someone, leaving scratches on them.
 The Warrens took possession of the doll.
-It is seen in the film The Conjuring as well as the 2014 spin-off Annabelle, and its 2017 sequel Annabelle: Creation.
+It is seen in the 2013 film The Conjuring as well as the 2014 spin-off Annabelle, and its 2017 sequel Annabelle: Creation.

 Mirror at Myrtle Plantation